Neirys/YCHActionSheet/README.md

 ```

 ## Improvements
-At this moment, there is an ugly animation happening during rotation where we can clearly see buttons being resized.
+UILabel seems to have a weird effect using Autolayout : it takes his final frame during the very beginning of his rotation animation, resulting in an ugly animation.
-I would appreciate if someone finds a way to remove this effect.
+I would appreciate if someone already found a fix for it.

 ## MIT License
 Copyright (c) 2014 Yaman JAIOUCH